Rays beat Tigers 8-7 on error in ninth (Apr 19, 2017) | FOX Sports

 Rays beat Tigers 8-7 on error in ninth (Apr 19, 2017)

+”That double play gets turned nine times out of 10.
+Iggy hit the base awkwardly and threw off balance,” said Tiger manager Brad Ausmus. ”It’s just one of those things you won’t see happen again.”

 Kevin Kiermaier opened the ninth with a walk.
 He advanced to third on Evan Longoria’s double.
 Francisco Rodriguez (1-1) intentionally walked Brad Miller to load the bases.
-One out later, the closer got Logan Morrison to ground to second base and Iglesias couldn’t complete the double play, as he stumbled making the turn.
-He was hurt on the play and was on the field for a few minutes before walking off under his own power.
+One out later, the closer got Logan Morrison to ground to second base and Iglesias couldn’t complete the double play, as he stumbled making the turn and collided with the sliding Miller.
+He was on the field for a few minutes before walking off under his own power.

+”Weird ending.
+I really didn’t see the collision.
+I was following the ball,” said Tigers second baseman Ian Kinsler. ”I threw maybe to the inside of the base.
+It’s a tough play.
+We were trying to turn it fast.
+The whole game was kind of strange.”

 Kiermaier had three hits and four runs while Longoria had three hits and three RBIs.

-Nick Castellanos hit two triples and the Tigers came back from an early four-run deficit.
+Nick Castellanos hit two triples and the Tigers came back from an early four-run deficit to take the lead going into the ninth.
 Castellanos became the first Tiger to hit two triples in a game since Austin Jackson on Aug.
 5, 2012 against Cleveland.

 Miguel Cabrera had three hits and drove in two runs for the Tigers.